 Frank: They can leave whenever they want to.
 We hope to keep them well satisfied but there is certainly an opportunity to terminate the service if they choose to do so, for whatever reason.

-Rob: And for those entering retirement, do you help them with a distribution plans and required minimum distributions— which funds they should take from and how all that should work?
+Rob: And for those entering retirement, do you help them with distribution plans and required minimum distributions— which funds they should take from and how all that should work?

 Frank: Absolutely.
 That’s a key part of the service as well.
 It’s interesting.
 I’d say that roughly two-thirds of our clients are coming to us in that 55 to 75-year-old age range.
 Using 65 as a proxy for retirement, we have many clients that are working with us to prepare for retirement and we have many clients in retirement.
-We can help work with them on those tax efficient draw-down strategies and give them the assistance with things they need such as their annual RMD distribution.
+We can help work with them on those tax-efficient draw-down strategies and give them the assistance with things they need such as their annual RMD distribution.

 Rob: Yeah, that’s a tough thing.
-In some ways the investing part of it while you’re working is the easy part, although it doesn’t always seem that way.
+In some ways, the investing part of it while you’re working is the easy part, although it doesn’t always seem that way.
 It’s taking the money out in a smart way that kind of gets challenging.
 Now, I’ve been with Vanguard forever and I should probably know this, but do you have a service— What if someone says, “I really like the idea of a financial plan and you sitting down with me and looking at my investments, making sure I have the investments in the right types of accounts and that sort of thing, but I’m not sure I’m ready for you guys to take over management of the investments yet.”
-Do you have some sort of financial planning service that you offer to those who don’t want the investment advisory services?
+Do you have some sort of financial planning service that you offer to those who don’t want investment advisory services?

-Frank: I’d say, through the on-boarding consultation process for our personal advisor, we’re effectively are delivering the opportunity to have that type of consultation.
+Frank: I’d say, through the onboarding consultation process for our personal advisor, we’re effectively delivering the opportunity to have that type of consultation.
 And as we work through the creation of the financial plan, there really is no real commitment to sign up.
 You can still have that conversation and we hope investors will see the value as they work through it as we review the financial plan that we’ve created with their input.
 But if an investor’s not ready to move forward yet, there is no obligation to consent to the ongoing advice.
-They can get some value through those consultations and hopefully, when they’re ready and see the merits of the ongoing relationship and all they will get when they come onboard whether it’s the ongoing access to the web tools or the ongoing relationship with the Vanguard financial advisor.
+They can get some value through those consultations and hopefully, when they’re ready and see the merits of the ongoing relationship and all they will get when they come on board whether it’s the ongoing access to the web tools or the ongoing relationship with the Vanguard financial advisor.
 But it’s certainly their choice when to move forward.

 Rob: That’s great.
 I have one last question for you.
 You mentioned the $50,000 minimum and getting a dedicated financial advisor going forward at $500,000.
-Are there any other perks you get at other dollar amounts, whether it’s a million of five million?
+Are there any other perks you get at other dollar amounts, whether it’s a million or five million?
 Are there any other things triggered when you get to those higher levels?